FreeMasen/analisar/README.md

 ### Parser

 This crate provides 3 different APIs for parsing lua.
-The first is a fairly standard parser an AST, that provides no context at all to each of the items in the whitespace, punctuation, or keywords but instead a tree of Statements/Expressions that represent the intent of the programmer.
+The first is a fairly standard parser over a fairly standard AST which provides no context at all in about whitespace, punctuation, or keywords.
+The provided AST is designed to represent the intent of the program over anything else

 This kind of parser could be used to build a tree walking interpreter.
-Here is an example:
+Here is an example of the output:

-#### Example

 ```rust
 use analisar::Parser;